gbowne1/codebooker/docs/DEVSETUP.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Setup Database and Connection <a name="database"></a>

-Sure, here's a step-by-step explanation for a user trying to set up MongoDB and a Node.js application locally:

-**Local Environment Requirements:** MongoDB and Node.js
+Local Environment Requirements: MongoDB and Node.js

 1. **Install MongoDB:**
-   - First, you need to install MongoDB either locally or use MongoDB Atlas (MongoDB's cloud-based service).
+   - Install MongoDB either locally or use MongoDB Atlas (MongoDB's cloud-based service).
    - If installing locally, visit the MongoDB website (https://www.mongodb.com/try/download/community) and download the appropriate version for your operating system.
    - Follow the installation instructions for your OS to set up MongoDB.